 Climate change has caused enormous damage to humans and ecosystems.
-The damage is irreversible, and if it can be repaired, we have to wait for such a very long time period.
+The damage is irreversible, and if it can be repaired, it would take a very long time.
 Developed and developing countries, such as the G20 have a significant responsibility and role to overcome the impacts of climate change.
 All must work together and coordinate with each other.

 Prof. Ir.
-Rachmat Witoelar, Special Envoy of the President of the Republic of Indonesia for Climate Change, opening the remark
+Rachmat Witoelar, Special Envoy of the President of the Republic of Indonesia for Climate Change, opening the event

 Prof. Ir.
-Rachmat Witoelar, Special Envoy of the President of the Republic of Indonesia for climate change, delivered his opening remarks on the launching of Brown to Green Report 2018 organized by the Institute for Essential Services Reform (IESR) in Jakarta, November 21, 2018, attended by 80 participants representing government institutions, businesses, academics, media and NGOs.
+Rachmat Witoelar, Special Envoy of the President of the Republic of Indonesia for climate change, delivered his opening remarks on the launching of the Brown to Green Report 2018 organized by the Institute for Essential Services Reform (IESR) in Jakarta, November 21, 2018.
+The event was attended by 80 participants representing government institutions, businesses, academics, media and NGOs.

 Fabby Tumiwa, Executive Director of IESR, opening the launch of Brown to Green Report 2018 in Jakarta

-In his presentation, Fabby Tumiwa, Executive Director of IESR said Brown to Green Report 2018 is one of the important reports that can be utilized as the references for policy makers in Indonesia to fulfill the commitment for Paris Agreement.
-As the report provides comprehensive assessment of G20 countries and Indonesia performance towards low carbon economy.
-Using around 80 indicators the report gives a detailed information about the gaps and current developments related to the development of emissions, decarbonization, climate policy and financing for the transition.
+In his presentation, Fabby Tumiwa, Executive Director of IESR said that the Brown to Green Report 2018 is one of the important reports that can be utilized as a reference for policy makers in Indonesia to fulfill the country’s commitment under the Paris Agreement.
+As the report provides a comprehensive assessment of the G20 countries’ and Indonesia’s performance towards a low carbon economy.
+Using around 80 indicators the report gives detailed information about the gaps and current developments of emissions, decarbonization, climate policy and financing of the transition.

 Fabby Tumiwa, Executive Director of IESR, presenting the key findings of Brown to Green Report 2018

-“The 2018 report shows declining performance of G20 countries, especially on emissions reduction in the energy and transport sectors.
-The energy-related CO2 emissions are increasing and most of energy supply for the G20 countries still mostly comes from fossil fuels.
+“The 2018 report shows a declining performance of G20 countries, especially of emissions reduction in the energy and transport sectors.
+The energy-related CO2 emissions are increasing and most of the energy supply for the G20 countries still mostly comes from fossil fuels.
 Subsidy for fossil fuel power projects increases significantly.” said Fabby.

-However, he added, there are improved developments that need to be noted, such as fiscal policies and finance instruments to support mitigation and transition to a green economy, including generating more public revenues through explicit carbon pricing, introducing mechanism of carbon tax and opening the discussion for the just transition.
+However, he added, there are improved developments that need to be noted, such as fiscal policies and finance instruments to support mitigation and a transition to a green economy, including generating more public revenues through explicit carbon pricing, introducing carbon tax and opening the discussion for the just transition.

-In general, Indonesia performance is still low indicated by increasing of emissions development especially in energy sector.
-Indonesia state-owned power utility plans to increase the use of coal for power generation and allocation for coal subsidies is also increasing.
-Carbon intensity in the energy sector reaches 4%, this figure is high compared to other G20 countries which is less than 1%.
-Indonesia has not developed any plans for coal phase-out yet.
+In general, Indonesia’s performance is still low indicated by an increase in emissions especially in the energy sector.
+Indonesia’s state-owned power utility plans to increase the use of coal for power generation and the allocation for coal subsidies have increased.
+Carbon intensity in the energy sector reaches 4%.
+This figure is high compared to the G20 average (less than 1%).
+Indonesia has not developed any plans for a coal phase-out yet.

-One of Indonesia’s achievements this year emission development from forest is declining.
+One of Indonesia’s achievement this year is that emissions in the forest sector are declining.
 Deforestation rates dropped by 60% between 2016 and 2017, due to a 2016 peat drainage moratorium.
-However, this is considered inadequate as Indonesia doesn’t have any policy related to land improvement and deforestation targets to zero-percent.
+However, its deforestation policies are still not 1.5°C compatible missing a national target for reaching zero deforestation by 2020s.

 Panel Discussion Indonesia Transformation towards low carbon economy.
 Left to the right: Fabby Tumiwa (IESR), Benhur P.L Tobing (Ministry of Energy and Mineral Resources, Budi Santosa (Indonesia Business Council for Sustainable Development), Dudi Ruliandi (Fiscal Policy Agency/Ministry of Finance, Dida Gardera, Coordinating Ministry for Economic Affairs.

-The launch was also organized for a panel discussion on Indonesia transformation towards a low-carbon economic presenting a number of speakers such as Benhur P.L.
+The presentation of the report’s findings was followed by a panel discussion with speakers such as Benhur P.L.
 Tobing, the head of sub-directorate for Environmental Protection of Electricity, Ministry of Energy and Mineral Resources, Dida Gardera, Assistant Deputy Minister for Environmental Conservation, Coordinating Ministry for Economic Affairs, Budi Santosa, Executive Director of the Indonesia Business Council for Sustainable Development, Dudi Ruliandi, Head of the Sub-Sector for Funding Cooperation of International Institutions and Partner Countries, Fiscal Policy Agency, Ministry of Finance.

-Dida Gardera appreciated IESR to launch the Brown to Green Report in Indonesia as it provides some references as well as it gives such a pressure to Indonesia to improve its performance in achieving the Paris Agreement targets.
+Dida Gardera appreciated that IESR launched the Brown to Green Report in Indonesia as it provides a reference framework and places some pressure towards the government to improve its performance in achieving the Paris Agreement targets.
 Moreover, this report provides an objective overview to all G20 countries.
-Regarding to the carbon policy, his ministry has been opening some discussions with several stakeholder to consider the implementation of a carbon tax mechanism.
+Regarding the carbon policy, his ministry has been opening some discussions with several stakeholders to consider the implementation of a carbon tax mechanism.

-While Budi Santosa explained, sustainable business in Indonesia is still a big challenge, especially dealing with market demand.
+Budi Santosa explained, sustainable business in Indonesia is still a big challenge, especially dealing with market demand.
 An adequate regulation is needed to encourage the private sector to implement sustainable business and support a low-carbon economy.
-Raising awareness and public education is also needed to make low carbon as the lifestyle.
+Raising awareness and public education is needed to promote a low-carbon lifestyle.